apache/trafficcontrol/blueprints/refetch-invalidation.md

 #### REST API Impact

 No new endpoints will be required.
 However the current invalidation job will now include an optional field during `Create`.
 Invalidation jobs are added by submitting a POST to the jobs endpoint.

+Globally, a new parameter will be added (recommend something akin to `refetch_enabled`, which defaults to **false**), that will be used to validate any **POSTS** calls to the _/jobs_ endpoint.
+This will be an initial check done to perform that the CDN is configured to process and return `refetch` jobs.
+If a `refetch` is submitted and the value of the parameter is **true**, the **POST** will succeed.
+If the value is `refetch` and the parameter is set to **false**, the **POST** will fail with a 400 - Bad Request.
+If the value is `refresh`, the parameter need not be checked at all and the **POST** will succeed.

 **POST** /api/4.0/jobs